chaiNNer-org/spandrel/README.md

 loaded_model.size_requirements
 ```

-You can also just use this helper class for inference the same way you would with the `model` directly, so for example you could do `result = loaded_model(img)` and it will automatically call the forward method of the model.
-It also supports moving it to other devices, so you can call `.to` on it just like you would the direct model.
+ModelDescriptors also support moving the model to other devices directly, so you can call `.to` on it just like you would the direct model, for convenience.

 ## Model Architecture Support